leouieda/website/papers/paper-planting-anomalous-densities-2012.md

 citation: Uieda, L., and V. C. F. Barbosa (2012), Robust 3D gravity gradient inversion by planting anomalous densities, Geophysics, 77(4), G55-G66, doi:10.1190/geo2011-0388.1
 thumbnail: paper-planting-anomalous-densities-2012.png
 alm: true
+tags: planting-inversion, inversion, fatiando
 ---

 # About

-This was my first publication and the topic of my Masters dissertation.
+This was my first publication in a scientific journal and the topic of my [Masters dissertation][/about/masters].
-The inversion method was developed along successive iterations and presented in meetings at each step (in order):
+The inversion method was developed along many iterations and presented in meetings at each step:

 * 2011: [/posters/eage2011]
 * 2011: [/talks/seg2011] (talk at SEG 2011)
 * 2011: [/talks/sbgf2011]
-* 2012: This paper
 * 2012: [/talks/seg2012]
 * 2013: [/talks/agu-cancun2013]
 * 2014: [/talks/egu2014]

 # Open-source implementation